Saudi Arabia's Huge Carbon Footprint

 2. Saudi Arabia has the largest proven oil reserves in the world, some 266 billion barrels.
 It intends to pump all of it out.
 Burning this Saudi oil would in itself use up a huge amount of the carbon dioxide "budget", (by one estimate 1/3 of the budget) that we have left before we go over the tipping points to uncontrolled warming.

 3. Renewable energy use is presently just 1% in Saudi Arabia.
-A much touted renewable energy program there may bring that total up to 4% by 2020.
+A much touted renewable energy program there maybring that total up to 4%by 2020.
 To compare, the U.S. at the start of 2017 got 19% of its energy from renewables.
+It's huge solar promises has come a cropper (see below)

 5. Though the world has far more fossil fuel than it can safely use Aramco is still hunting for more.
 It’s investing in shale gas drilling and expects to double its methane gas production in a decade.